Light Logo

 1. You control your biological sex input

-The Mifflin-St Jeor formula, which is the default, requires a biological sex input.
+The Mifflin-St Jeor formula, which is enabled by default, requires a biological sex input.
 Kanvie does not infer or assume this value.

-Learn more about editing your biological sex in the Kanvie app here.
+Learn more about editing your biological sex in the Kanvie app.

 2. You control which BMR formula is used